 The Compact EXP 12 stores up to three liters of water in its Streamer 3.0 hydration bladder which delivers the liquid through a quick disconnect fitting into the Source drinking tube and out to the twist closure Helix bite valve.
 The bite valve is a soft silicone material, which makes drinking easy.

-While the flow rate isn't quite as high as the CamelBak bite valves, it's more than adequate, more similar to the flow rates we experienced with the Osprey Raptor 10, Platypus Duthie A.M.
-10, and Osprey Syncro 10.
-We found the effort needed to drink was pleasant, other than when our testers were really huffing and puffing uphill.
+While the flow rate isn't quite as high as the CamelBak bite valves, it's more than adequate, more similar to the flow rates we experienced with the Raptor 10, Duthie A.M.
+10, and Syncro 10.
+The effort needed to drink is pleasant, other than when our testers were really huffing and puffing uphill.
 One reviewer summed it up well: "The bite valve for the hydration hose is more restrictive than what I'm used to.
 I tend to chug a few gulps of water rather than slowly sip.
 The slower water output makes that more challenging when I'm out of breath."
 At a time like that, we did experience some awkward animalistic nose breathing and grunting while trying to satisfy our thirst.
 The simple twisting locking on/off valve was efficient and easy to manipulate, even with riding gloves.

 Ease of Filling